 One of the days we decided to sample some of the best restaurants.
 We found one not far from our residence.
 After going through the menu, we all ordered Aloha chicken with banana berry loaf.
 It was one of the tastiest meals I had ever tasted.
 We ate to the last pieces and I wanted more but did not make another order.
 We made it a habit of coming to this restaurant for the same treat.

-I was amazed by the meals weight loss potential since by the time we were going back home I stepped on scale and I had lost an amazing 10 pounds thanks to this excellent smoothie.
-I asked for the recipe from one of the restaurant’s attendants and took it back home.
+I was amazed by the meals weight loss potential since by the time we were going back home I stepped on scale and I had lost an amazing 10 pounds, thanks to this excellent Atkins meal plan I have been following.

 The pocket-friendly real estate